leomandarino/loruki/README.md

 > Ctrl + k + u - On VS Code, adds a comment line automatically (I didn't know this and was super happy to find out lol)

 > Using utility classes is a really great idea, gonna incorporate it!

+> Separating the utility classes in a separate "utilities.css" file is good for organization

+> Use 'ctrl + d' to select multiple items with the same characters and edit them